Vito-Frank-Leonardo/Vito-Frank-Leonardo.github.io/_posts/2021-7-12-Fourth-Blog-Post.md

 ### What things are you going to do differently in practice now that you've had this course?

-The course changed how I use R. Learning how to use the GitHub repo to improve project workflow and R markdown to create documents really imrpoved my productivity.
+The course changed how I use R. Learning how to use the GitHub repo to improve project workflow and R markdown to create documents really improved my productivity.
+I will continue to use GitHub and R Markdown to document and track my progress as I work through many projects.